AnyLog-co/documentation/secure network.md

 ### Step 7 - Create a permission policy with no restrictions

 **Use CLI(oper.1)** to create a permission policy that has no restrictions.
 This policy enables all commands and allows to operate with all databases.
+It must be signed by the root_key.
 ```anylog
 <permissions = {"permissions" : {
     "name" : "no restrictions",